IndianaGeorge/react-state-events/README.md

 - Can handle exceptions in the callback
 - High performance
 - Multiple instances do not clash
+- Optional name for debugging, shows on React DevTools in suscriber hooks as StateEvents
 ```js
 import { StateEvents } from 'react-state-events'